Hellowlol/javascript/README.md

     }
     ```

   - Use `//` for single line comments.
 Place single line comments on a newline above the subject of the comment.
-Put an emptyline before the comment.
+End a comment in `:` to make it clear what the subject of the comment is.

     ```javascript
     // bad